 Reporting of address details

-It is important that address information provided in the reports supports the automatic issue of correspondence to payers and suppliers.
+It is important that address information provided in the reports supports the automatic issue of correspondence to payers and sender.
 Address fields in all records provide for a standard structure in reporting with two fields (two lines) of 38 characters provided for the street address information.
 There are separate fields for suburb, town or locality, state or territory and postcode.

 Where address fields are mandatory, they must not contain a blank at the beginning of the field, nor may they contain two spaces between words.